LueKely/Vanity-Way/README.md

 # SPECIAL THANKS
-I would like to thank two of my friends for helping me suggest and add new functions in my project
+I would like to thank two of my friends for helping me suggest and add new functions in my project I could've not done some of these parts without them